SALMON, Idaho —

 For more information about hunting units in the area, visit the Idaho Fish and Game fire map.

-1,232 firefighters are fighting the Moose Fire, which is burning grass, brush and timber -- much of it dead and downed fuel.
-It started near the confluence of Moose Creek and the Salmon River.
+446 firefighters are currently assigned to the Moose Fire, which has burned grass, brush and timber -- much of it dead and downed fuel.

 A helicopter accident that occurred the afternoon of July 20 on the Moose Fire is under investigation.
 Both pilots on board were killed, the Lemhi County County Sheriff's Office confirmed Friday.
 They were identified as Thomas Hayes, 41, of Post Falls, Idaho, and Jared Bird, 36, of Anchorage, Alaska.

 The sheriff's office said they died after being extricated and taken to medical facilities.
 An online fundraiser in Hayes's honor has been created to help his father pay for a funeral and to make a donation to the Boise-based Wildland Firefighter Foundation in his memory.
 An online fundraiser for Bird's family is also underway.
 GoFundMe has verified both fundraisers.